-Each half term the Head of School compiles a report on attendance and punctuality and presents this to the SLT.
+Each half term the Attendance Officer compiles a report on attendance and punctuality and presents this to the Head of School and/or SLT.
 This includes information about attendance and punctuality across the school, in classes and for individuals.
 It also details actions taken by the attendance officer in order to improve attendance and punctuality of groups of pupils and individuals.
 As part of the school monitoring and reporting the attendance and punctuality of Ever 6 pupils and SEN pupils is closely scrutinised and reported on.
 The Local Governing Board also receives a termly report.